First Time User? Enroll now.

 TAS-102 was approved by the FDA for the treatment of metastatic colorectal cancer patients, based on the results of the RECOURSE trial.

-Approximately 4% of patients with stage IV colorectal cancer will have tumors that are microsatellite unstable; this designation is also known as microsatellite-high (MSI-H).
+Approximately 4% of patients with stage IV colorectal cancer have tumors that are mismatch repair deficient (dMMR) or microsatellite unstable/microsatellite instability-high (MSI-H).
 The MSI-H phenotype is associated with germline defects in the MLH1, MSH2, MSH6, and PMS2 genes and is the primary phenotype observed in tumors from patients with hereditary nonpolyposis colorectal cancer (HNPCC) or Lynch syndrome.
-Patients can also have the MSI-H phenotype because one of these genes was silenced via a process called DNA methylation.
-Testing for microsatellite instability can be done with molecular genetic tests, which look for microsatellite instability in the tumor tissue or with immunohistochemistry, which looks for the loss of mismatch repair proteins.
+Patients can also have the MSI-H phenotype because one of these genes was silenced via DNA methylation.
+Testing for microsatellite instability can be done with molecular genetic tests, which look for microsatellite instability in the tumor tissue, or with immunohistochemistry, which looks for the loss of mismatch repair proteins.
+MSI-H status has historically been prognostic of increased survival for patients with earlier-stage disease and since 2015, has also been found to predict tumor response to checkpoint inhibition.

 Treatment options under clinical evaluation for stage IV and recurrent colon cancer include the following: